emaicus/Rangers-and-Ruffians/site/pages/GENERATED/Compendium_of_Character_Creation.md

 __Cost:__ 2 Action Points __Duration:__ Infinite  __Range:__ 30 Feet
 __Casting Time:__ 10 Minutes
 __Components:__ _v, Charcoal, Insense, and Herbs (10gp)_
 Summon a small animal such as a bat, dog, or rat to be your familiar.
 The familiar follows your instructions.
 If you have the spell Embed Eye, you may use it to add an eye to your familiar.
 If your familiar is de-summoned or killed, you may cast this spell again to bring it back.
 You may spend one action point to instantly teleport your familiar to yourself, but it drops whatever it is holding.
 Whenever you re-summon your familiar, you are able to change its form.
-__Summon:__ Familiar
+Your familiar has one hit point and evasion equal to your spell power.